wp-plugins/wp-members/readme.txt

 * Custom field term "Option Name" changed to "Meta Key" for clarity.
 * Marked required custom field properties as required in Add/Edit Field dialogs.
 * Changed redirect_to process to escape the url with esc_url_raw rather than esc_url, otherwise query string variables do not get handled correctly.
+* Fixes issue with displaying checkbox state on the admin user profile screen.
+* Fixes issue with auto excerpt when excerpts are displayed on single posts/pages.
+* Applies style properties for the remember me checkbox label to the default stylesheets.
+The label tag was added to this text in 3.1.6 (see below).
+* Applies some admin strings for translation.

 = 3.1.5 =